09Steph/Larvae_AI_Repo/README.md

 Copy ./labels folder after tracking to same root folder as images for Larvae AI Tool Cropped Master Button

+deactivate (run this after a tracking such that you can activate Larvae AI Tool again)

 # Cropped Master

 Once the Larvae tool is open, select input folder containing the images and tracked labels inside the same input folder but a sub folder called "labels"